evgenyb/iac-workshops/iac-with-azure-devops/labs/lab-05/readme.md

 A YAML based pipeline is defined using a YAML file in your repo.
 Usually, this file is called `azure-pipelines.yml` and it should be located at the root of your repository.

+A pipeline is one or more stages that describe a CI/CD process.
+Stages are the major divisions in a pipeline.
+The stages "Build this app," "Run these tests," and "Deploy to preproduction" are good examples.

+A stage is one or more jobs, which are units of work assignable to the same machine.
+You can arrange both stages and jobs into dependency graphs.
+Examples include "Run this stage before that one" and "This job depends on the output of that job."

+A job is a linear series of steps.
+Steps can be tasks, scripts, or references to external templates.

+In our case, we will use the simplest possible use-case.
+That is - single implicit job and stage.

 I already created file for our workload deployment.
-Open `azure-pipelines.yml` file located at the root of `iac-ado-ws1-iac` repo and let's walk through the content of this file.
+Open `azure-pipelines.yml` file located at the root of `iac-ado-ws1-iac` repo and let's walk through the content of this file:

 ```yaml
 name: $(Build.DefinitionName)-$(Build.SourceBranchName)-$(Date:yyyyMMdd)$(Rev:.r)